Harish-Research-Lab/FEAP-AceGen/README.md

 # Elements for coupled problems

 This repository is a collection of elements for <a href="http://projects.ce.berkeley.edu/feap/" target="_blank">FEAP</a> to help address coupled problems.
 The elements, provided here are generated using <a href = "http://symech.fgg.uni-lj.si/" target="_blank">AceGen</a>.
 AceGen is available as an add-on for Mathematica and facilitates the automatic generation of user elements using an automatic differentiation approach.
 A detailed discussion on AceGen can be found in the work of Korelc and Wriggers [1].
+The FEAP programmer manual [2] outlines the usage of user element in FEAP and user issues can be addressed through the FEAP Forum [3].

 ## Poro-elasticity

 ### Q9/Q4 Taylor-Hood element
 This 2-D nine-noded element is developed as a part of the work [4] presented as a part of the Festschrift on the occasion of the 70th birthday of <a href="https://www.ikm.uni-hannover.de/de/wriggers/" target="_blank">Prof. Peter Wriggers</a>.

+![Q9/Q4 Taylor-Hood element topology](common/images/Q9Q4-TH_small.png "Q9/Q4 Taylor-Hood element")

 The element topology is as shown below.

-![Q9/Q4 Taylor-Hood element topology](common/images/Q9Q4-TH_small.png "Q9/Q4 Taylor-Hood element")

 It uses bi-quadratic interpolation functions for the displacement d.o.f's and linear interpolation functions for the pressure d.o.f's.

+# Generating the elements with AceGen
+The mathematica files *.nb

 # Running the elements with FEAP
 For help on compiling FEAP on Mac or Linux